Google Analytics tags

 Speaker wiring harness plug

 For the non-premium system, a direct door speaker replacement involves just four screws.
-If your original speakers are just attached to the door card so the mounting screws do not go all the way through to the inner door steel panel consider drilling new mounting holes in the steel and use some sheet metal screws to mount the replacement speakers.
+If your original speakers are just attached to the door card so the mounting screws do not go all the way through to the inner door steel panel, consider drilling new mounting holes in the steel and using some sheet metal screws to mount the replacement speakers.
 This will avoid vibration sounds and also make removing the speakers or door cards when servicing the door easier going forward.
-Also depending on the shape of the speaker frame involved some will allow you to use a slightly larger speaker in the door potentially improving low-frequency response.
-Using an extension ring, available in various depths, when mounting the speaker can also allow for the use of a larger speaker.
+Also, depending on the shape of the speaker frame involved, some will allow you to use a slightly larger speaker in the door, potentially improving low-frequency response.
+Using an extension ring, available in various depths, when mounting the speaker, can also allow for the use of a larger speaker.

 Door Speaker Bass Reflex Box